-Search index has multiple efficient index schemas, which can help resolve complex query problems in big data scenarios.
+Search index has multiple efficient index schemas to cope with complex queries in big data scenarios.

-Tables in Tablestore are typical distributed NoSQL data structures.
-Tables support storage and reads or writes of large-scale data such as monitoring data and log data.
-Tablestore only supported queries based on primary keys, such as reading data within a single row or specified range.
-Other types of queries, such as queries based on non-primary key columns and the bool query, were not available.
+Data tables in Tablestore are typical distributed NoSQL data structures.
+The tables support the storage and reads or writes of large-scale data such as monitoring data and log data.

-Aside from queries based on primary keys in the base table, Tablestore provides two index schemas for accelerated queries: global secondary index and search index.
+Aside from queries based on primary keys in data tables, Tablestore provides two index schemas for accelerated queries: global secondary index and search index.
 The following table describes the differences among the three types of indexes.

 - Index synchronization

 If you have created a search index for a data table, data is written to the data table first.
 After the data is written to the data table, a success message is returned.
 At the same time, another asynchronous thread reads the newly written data from the data table and writes the data to the search index.
 The write performance of Tablestore is not affected when data is being synchronized between the data table and search index.

 Typically, the latency of search index is less than 10 seconds.
 You can view the latency in real time in the Tablestore console.

 Search index does not support the time to live (TTL) feature.
 You cannot create a search index within a data table that has the TTL parameter set.If you want to retain the data only for a period of time and the time field does not need to be updated, you can implement the TTL feature by splitting a data table into several time-based tables.
 This solution is implemented based on the following principles and rules, and has the following advantages.

 - Principle: Split a table based on fixed periods of time, such as day, week, month,

 or year, and create a search index for each table.
 In this way, tables for the specified